 A bonus of sleeping with the tattoo bandaged the first night is no tattoo ink stains on your bedsheets.
 Sometimes it comes out, but most of the time, the stains are permanent.

 Once you've removed your tattoo's covering, which you should do within 24 hours of receiving your tattoo, make sure to wash it with water and antimicrobial soap.
 Don't cover the tattoo again, but make sure to wash it several times a day and apply a light layer of antibacterial ointment after you wash it.
 Make sure you let the tattoo dry between washing and applying ointment or lotion.
 You'll need to repeat this process diligently for several weeks to promote optimal healing.

 Your tattoo will heal in two phases, each one about a week long.
 Here's the basic process I use for healing tattoos of all sizes:

 - Wash your hands well.
 Remove the bandage and wash the area with a diluted soap mixture and warm water.
-Don't scrub the tattoo.
+Make sure the water isn't too hot, and don't scrub the tattoo.
 Instead, use gentle pressure to remove the "slime" that you'll feel.
-When all the slime is gone and your skin feels smooth, not slippery, you're done.
+When all the slime is gone, and your skin feels smooth, not slippery, you're done.
 Give the tattoo a rinse in cool water and let air dry or pat dry with a paper towel.